 We’ve all had times where an eyelash gets into our eye and it just won’t come out.
 Tears start falling, you wash it, you rub it and eventually, it just comes out – the relief!
 Now imagine the same happening but you’re unable to do anything about it, how horrible must that feel?

 Entropion is usually something that happens to her typically at a young age but can happen at any point in her life.
 It can come in many different levels of severity and is usually dependent on how many wrinkles are covering your Frenchie’s face.

 But what are the symptoms of this, apart from the obvious signs of discomfort from her?

 - Teary eyes, which may be red or bloodshot (this could be a sign of an ulcer.)

 - Signs of anxiety or depression.

-To resolve this condition, your vet will need to perform a surgical procedure which will remove a bit of the skin from underneath the eyelid.
+To resolve this condition, your vet will need to perform a surgical procedure that will remove a bit of the skin from underneath the eyelid.